A couple of days ago I had to write the most tricky article ever.

 4. Write down questions you need to answer

-When you’ve written down your goals, think about what information you need so your readers end up with what you anticipated for them.
+Now, with your goals at hand, think about what information you need so your readers end up with what you anticipated for them.

 A handy way of doing this is to write down questions you need to answer in each section (each part of your outline).